Good Friday opening for Longford’s newest restaurant ‘Take Two’

 “I’m five years in Tús Nua now - hard to believe, and I have built up a reputation in this business, so when this opportunity came a long, here in Longford town, I decided to go for it.”

-David also pointed to the fact that Longford town needs another restaurant and the chance is now there for him to provide people with the type of affordable and delicious food that is now in high demand.
+David also pointed to the fact that Longford town needs another restaurant and the chance is now there for him to provide people with that affordable and delicious food that is now in high demand.

-“Longford town is lacking when it comes to restaurants, so I am taking the plunge as they saw and hopefully it will all go well,” he added.
+“Longford town is lacking when it comes to restaurants, so I am taking the plunge as they say and hopefully it will all go well,” he added.

 A stake and gourmet burger menu will also be available to customers in the evenings and the premises boasts a full bar as well as a relaxing, friendly ambience.